On the Human Empire

 "History is both what happens, and how we think about what happens.
 The big questions I am asking have to do with how history—in both senses—is changing in this age of human empire.”

 An historian who finds evidence and insight in literature, Rosalind Williams recently completed a book examining the critical juncture when human endeavors began to dominate the planet as never before.
-Forthcoming from the University of Chicago Press (2013), The Triumph of Human Empire explores this turning point in history and technology through the lives and works of three writers from the late 1800s.
-We caught up with Wiliams recently to talk about the new book.
+Published by the University of Chicago Press (2013), The Triumph of Human Empire explores this turning point in history and technology through the lives and works of three writers from the late 1800s.
+We caught up with Wiliams recently to talk about her book.

 What do you mean by the term "human empire," and why does this subject interest you?